jrao/liferay-docs/develop/tutorials/articles/service-builder/11-registering-json-web-services.markdown

 thrown.
 For additional information about remote service methods, you can look up the method in Liferay Portal's [Javadocs](http://docs.liferay.com/portal/6.2/javadocs).
-Using a simple form from within your browser, you can even invoke the service method for testing purposes.
+Using a simple form from within your browser, you can even invoke service methods.
+When developing portlet services, this can be quite handy for testing.

 The same API page lists remote services of plugins, too.
-When multiple plugins with remote services enabled are deployed, the API page shows a select box with all available plugin context paths (including the portal's path).
-The select box facilitates switching between the plugins' list of remote services and the portal's list of remote services.
+When multiple plugins with remote services enabled have been deployed, click on the Context Path selector on the API page.
+This selector lists all of the available plugin context paths (including the portal's path).
+Select a plugin's context path or the portal's context path to list all of the remote services available within the context path.

-If you've been paying attention, you already know how to control registration by using the `@JSONWebService` annotation in your `*ServiceImpl` class.
+As discussed in the Registering JSON Web Services section, you can control registration by using the `@JSONWebService` annotation in your `*ServiceImpl` class.
 This overrides any configuration defined in the interface.
-What you might not know is that you can control the visibility of methods using annotations at the method level.
+You can also control the visibility of methods using annotations at the method level.

 Let's find out how to ignore a specific method.